 Paraguay's social security system is based on the distribution of a defined set of benefits.
-In Paraguay there are two separate government-controlled social security agencies: one for public sector employees and one for private sector workers (the Social Security Institute, IPS).
+In Paraguay there are two separate government-controlled social security agencies: one for public sector employees and one for private sector workers (the Social Security Insitute [Instituto de Previsión Social, IPS]).
 In addition, there are private retirement and pension funds which are not regulated by any government institution.
-Social security programs account for 1.72% of GDP.
-The administrative costs of these programs represent 0.28%, non-contributory programs (old-age, disability and survivor benefits) represent 0.11%, and contributory programs account for 1.33% (Table 2).
-This table does not include retirement payments disbursed by the IPS.
-In 2010, the Caja Fiscal had 33,369 retirees receiving contributory pensions.
+Social security programs account for 1.9% of GDP.
+This table does not include retirement payments disbursed by the IPS, which is the largest social security system for salaried private sector workers.
+In 2010, the Caja

-7 Another direct tax is the property tax, which is administered by municipal governments.
+8 Another direct tax is the property tax, which is administered by municipal governments.